 Switzerland is a federal republic consisting of 26 cantons and 2,202 municipalities (as of 2020).
-Along with a distinct federal structure, Switzerland has a long tradition of direct democracy.
-Swiss citizens vote on federal ballots two to four times per year, with each "election day" including votes on multiple proposals.
-Vote topics vary broadly, from social issues, to military policy, to infrastructure, to participation in international organizations, such as the European Union.
-Between 1981 and 2019, Swiss citizens voted on 331 federal ballots, and these ballots were held on 115 election days.
+Along with a distinct federal structure, Switzerland has a long tradition of direct democracy.9 Swiss citizens vote on federal ballots two to four times per year, with each "election day" including votes on multiple proposals.
+Vote topics vary broadly, from social issues, to military policy, to infrastructure, to participation in international organizations, such as the European Union.10 Between 1981 and 2019, Swiss citizens voted on 331 federal ballots, and these ballots were held on 115 election days.
 Given the high stakes involved, it is unsurprising that referenda are politically contentious.
 Political parties regularly take positions and issue voting recommendations.
-In the 331 votes between 1981 and 2019, the moderate right-wing party (FDP) provided a recommendation on how to vote in all but one vote; the centrist party (CVP) and the populist right-wing party (SVP) provided recommendations in all but three votes; and the major left-wing party (SP) provided a recommendation in all but 17 votes.
-The left and the right typically provided voters with contrasting recommendations: there was disagreement among major parties in 271 out of 331 of the votes held between 1981 and 2019.
+In the 331 votes between 1981 and 2019, the moderate right-wing party (FDP) provided a recommendations in all but three votes; and the major left-wing party (SP) provided recommendations in all but three votes; and the right typically provided voters with contrasting recommendations: there was disagreement among major parties in 271 out of 331 of the votes held between 1981 and 2019.

 The voting process in Switzerland is quite convenient.
 No registration to vote is necessary, and every eligible voter (i.e., Swiss citizen of at least 18 years of age) receives the voting documents by regular mail at home.
-The voter then casts the ballot either at the polling booth on the election day (always a Sunday) or through early voting.
-Swiss voters are also provided with detailed information on the substance of the issues on which they will vote.
+The voter then casts the ballot either at the polling booth on the election day (always a Sunday) or through early voting.11 Swiss voters are also provided with detailed information on the substance of the issues on which they will vote.
 The voting documents sent to eligible voters' homes include the precise questions, arguments for and against each proposition, and often outside opinions from interest groups.
 In addition, most federal votes are extensively debated in the media (TV, radio and dozens of local newspapers).
 Political advertising exists only in newspapers, with political TV and radio ads prohibited under federal law.

-&lt;sup>9Swiss direct democracy has frequently served as a laboratory to study democratic political institutions: e.g., ballot design (Hessami, 2016; Hessami and Resnjanskij, 2019), polling (Funk, 2016), or the voting environment (Funk, 2010; Hainmueller and Hangartner, 2019).
+9Swiss direct democracy has frequently served as a laboratory to study democratic political institutions: e.g., ballot design (Hessami, 2016; Hessami and Resnjanskij, 2019), polling (Funk, 2016), or the voting environment (Funk, 2010; Hainmueller and Hangartner, 2019).
 More details on the institutional setting are provided in Online Appendix A.

-&lt;sup>10Note that some referenda require a double majority of both voters and cantons to be passed.
+10Note that some referenda require a double majority of both voters and cantons to be passed.
 In nearly every case in our data, popular and cantonal majorities go hand in hand.
 There is no minimum voter turnout required for the ballot to be binding.